CEED/libCEED/doc/libCEED.md

 computational devices (CPUs, GPUs, etc.) as indicated by the shaded regions in the diagram above.

-Currently in libCEED we allow the application to manage the global T-vectors and the transition to/from devices with **P**.
+Currently in libCEED, we allow the application to manage the global T-vectors and the transition to/from devices with **P**.
 Our API is thus focused on the L-vector level, where devices are independent and there is one device per MPI rank (there could be different types of devices in different ranks though).